htw-imi-showtime/showtime-website/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/features.md

 - **Procedural Animations**

-Procedural Animations describe the mathematical computation of movement, that - through a set of rules and states - gets adapted to the specifics of different environments.

 _Procedural Animations describe the mathematical computation of movement, that - through a set of rules and states - gets adapted to the specifics of different environments._